sarahciston/codingcare/posts/0critintro.md

 >"[Garments] process and store data.
 Because there is no difference between the process of weaving and the woven design, cloths persist as records of the processes which fed into their production: how many women worked on them, the techniques they used, the skills they employed.
 The visible pattern is integral to the process which produced it; the program and the pattern are continuous." [@plantZerosOnes1998]

+>"The protocols of knitting are thus situated *in-between* the looped thread, in the loops themselves.
+This interconnection protocol of the thread could be seen as a catalyst, as it produces a bigger whole from the single thread. [...]
+One could say that the protocol of the looped thread 'echoes' throughout the final knitted piece as the catalyst produces the conditions for emergent behavior (the inter-loops of the thread)." [@vonbuschZenAbstractMachine2013]

 Echoes of this concept can be seen in current research methods like Critical Code Studies, an approach to reading code that situates it within its material, cultural contexts rather than viewing it as a neutral static object [@marinoCriticalCodeStudies2020a].
 Through such material reckonings, we can not only use different lenses to reflect on existing technologies but also gain the means to reimagine them for different purposes.
 As queer craft art historian Daniel Fountain says, "craft, or more broadly the notion of crafting, is an essential strategy for living and loving 'otherwise'" [@fountainSurvivalKnittestCraft2021].
 What does this 'otherwise' look like and how does it come about?

+[XXXCITE Melt members] Ren Loren Britton and Helen V. Pritchard call for "queer playfulness and promiscuous metaphorical practice" that can [expand beyond passive strategies for remaking technoscience, reusing its terms to imagine new forms.
+Their speculative practice turns CS (often an acronym for computer science) into a proliferating list of possibilities:

+>""[to create] speculative fictions for CS––Careful Slugs stories that reconfigure relations and introduce scandals and chances into Computer Science, Design, and STS processes that might lead to other sorts of project plans, research questions, and technical inquiries." [@brittonCarefulSlugsCaring2022a]

 #### Refusal & material resistance